'Pakistan Zindabad' chants in Bengal: BJP leader files complaint against pro-Pakistan slogans during Waqf protest in Asansol, shares video

 Taking the issue national, senior BJP leader Amit Malviya amplified the outrage by sharing the clip on his X (formerly Twitter) handle.
 He didn’t mince words.
 In a fiery post, he took direct aim at West Bengal Chief Minister Mamata Banerjee, accusing her of transforming the state into an “Islamic caliphate.”

 “Mamata Banerjee has reduced West Bengal to an Islamic caliphate.
-Huseyn Suhrawardy, the chief architect of Direct Action Day, would be envious of what Mamata Banerjee has achieved,” Malviya wrote—drawing parallels that are sure to inflame political tempers.
+Huseyn Suhrawardy, the chief architect of Direct Action Day, would be envious of what Mamata Banerjee has achieved,” Malviya wrote.